About Us

 Dean has over 25 years experience in ceramics and education.
 He has featured in Belle magazine and his work can be found in restaurants including Melbourne's modern dining destinations, Society, Oster Richmond, Henrietta’s Windsor & Domaine Chandon Yarra Valley.

-He has a Bachelor of Fine Arts majoring in ceramics from RMIT and went on to complete a Graduate Diploma of Education at the University of Melbourne.
-Dean has taught in private studios and schools to adults & children throughout the UK & Australia.
+Dean has a Bachelor of Fine Arts majoring in ceramics from RMIT.
+This is where he truly developed his keen eye and passion for glaze technology.
+He then studied a Diploma of Education from the University of Melbourne and has taught in private studios and schools to adults & children throughout the UK & Australia.

 Dean’s specialty lies in wheel thrown functional and sculptural objects using high fired stoneware and porcelaneous clay.
 For those who choose Dean as their teacher, you are in very capable hands.